 The total costs for Ontario local electricity distribution companies are evaluated by the Pacific Economics Group (PEG) LLC on behalf of the OEB to produce a single efficiency ranking.
 The electricity distributors are divided into five groups based on the magnitude of the difference between their respective individual actual and predicted costs.
 Group 3 is considered average efficiency.
-Over the last three years, PDI has improved its efficiency assessment from 12.7% in 2016, to 10.6% in 2017 and 8.9% in 2018.
-This improvement in 2018 has resulted in PDI advancing from Group 4 in 2014 through 2017 into Group 3 for 2018.
+PDI continues to be assessed as Group 3 and has maintained this improved efficiency, which advanced from Group 4 in 2018.